andyvand/sy201/README.md

 - Reminders<p>

-	We're in MI294 tomorrow (10/02).
+	We're back in NI227 tomorrow (10/03).

 - Readings<p>

-	*Liang* section 6.1 – 6.5 (skip 6.3.1 *Call Stacks*).
+	*Liang* section 6.9 – 6.10

 - Assignments<p>

-	By 2359, on Tue 02 Oct, submit Programming Assignment 04 (`pa04`) into the Submitted Work folder in *tcourt* in accordance with your instructor's directions.
-The materials for Programming Assignment 04 are available in the `programming/pa04` directory.
+	By 2359, on Tue 16 Oct, submit Programming Assignment 05 (`pa05`) into the Submitted Work folder in *tcourt* in accordance with your instructor's directions.
+The materials for Programming Assignment 05 are available in the `repo201/programming/pa05` directory.

 - Extra Activities<p>